rastersoft/autovala/README.md

 ## History of versions ##
+* version 0.19.0 (2013-04-30)
+    * Now the plugin deletes the content of the *install* folder, but not the folder itself
 * version 0.18.0 (2013-04-30)
     * Allows to delete the INSTALL folder from Gedit
     * Allows to delete the INSTALL folder, update the .avprj file, run cmake and launch make in a single step from Gedit